npm/npmo-docs/troubleshooting/faq.md

 For more info on scopes, see the next question.

 ## Am I assigned a scope for npm Enterprise?
-How many scopes can I use? {#am-i-assigned-a-scope-how-many}
+How many scopes can I use?

 Unlike [orgs or private packages](https://www.npmjs.com/features) on the public registry, you are *not* assigned a scope to use for private packages you publish to npm Enterprise.
 You are free to use any scope name that you wish, but to avoid namespace collisions with public scoped packages, you should try to use a scope that identifies your company/organization and is unique on the public registry.
 This will also make it easier to switch to npm's hosted orgs solution (where your private packages are hosted privately on the public registry), if you ever wish to do so.
 But it's your choice!

 You are allowed to use as many scopes as you like with npm Enterprise.
 You could use different scopes for different teams or projects within your organization, or use one scope for all packages.
 It's up to you!

-## If I publish a package to my npm Enterprise registry, will it be published privately on the public registry too? {#are-packages-published-to-public-registry}
+## If I publish a package to my npm Enterprise registry, will it be published privately on the public registry too?

 No. Packages published to npm Enterprise are not published to an upstream registry, particularly not the public registry.
 One of the main reasons to use npm Enterprise is that you maintain complete control over the packages that you publish - they belong to you and they live _only_ on your server(s).
 Access to packages published to npm Enterprise is defined by your configured authentication/authorization provider, which is controlled by you or your organization.
 The access control used by the public registry is different and completely separate.